-In cases where Move United determines that an investigation is not necessary, or after investigation if applicable, Move United's Executive Director shall determine the appropriate disciplinary action in each case, if any.
+In cases where Move United determines that an investigation is not necessary, or after investigation if applicable, Move United's Chief Executive Officer shall determine the appropriate disciplinary action in each case, if any.
 Sanctions for violations of the Sport Protection Handbook will be proportionate and reasonable under the circumstances.
 Move United may take the following disciplinary actions, without limitation:

-- Inform the Respondent's direct-line supervisor or in the case of a minor, the minor's parent or guardian - Provide the Respondent with guidance, redirection and instruction - Temporary suspension from competition or participation - Issue a verbal warning - Issue a written warning - Implement a limited access agreement (e.g., limiting an individual's access to certain facilities) - Engage in restorative practices (i.e., creation of a respectful and safe dialogue when a misunderstanding or harm has occurred) - Suspend or terminating employment, membership, or participation
+- Inform the Respondent's direct-line supervisor or in the case of a minor, the minor's parent or guardian - Provide the Respondent with guidance, redirection and instruction - Temporary suspension from competition or participation - Issue a verbal warning - Issue a written warning - Implement a limited access agreement (e.g., limiting an individual's access to certain facilities) - Engage in restorative practices (i.e., creation of a respectful and safe dialogue when a misunderstanding or harm has occurred)

+• Suspend or terminate employment, membership, or participation

-Move United will notify a Respondent in writing of the Executive Director's decision.
+Move United will notify a Respondent in writing of the Chief Executive Officer's decision.